NYPL/lsp_workflows/workflows/patron_log_in_and_log_out.md

 `VALID_DOMAIN_LAST_VISITED` stores a UNIX timestamp in milliseconds indicating the last time the user visited a catalog page.
 It [is set to the current Unix timestamp](https://github.com/NYPL/dgx-header-component/blob/a652d44c416f1e677687e2e2044404f9a7ddf35c/src/utils/encoreCatalogLogOutTimer.js#L49) any time the user visits a catalog page* (because one's session is extended every time one visits a catalog page).
 On non-catalog pages, `VALID_DOMAIN_LAST_VISITED` is not typically* changed.
 On non-catalog pages, `VALID_DOMAIN_LAST_VISITED` is inspected to determine how much time has passed since the user visited a catalog page.
 A timer is thus initialized to forcefully log the user out when it completes.

-When `VALID_DOMAIN_LAST_VISITED` indicates the visitor hasn't visited a catalog page in 30+ minutes, the Header Component [deletes](https://github.com/NYPL/dgx-header-component/blob/a652d44c416f1e677687e2e2044404f9a7ddf35c/src/utils/encoreCatalogLogOutTimer.js#L78-L80) `PAT_LOGGED_IN`, `VALID_DOMAIN_LAST_VISITED`, and `nyplIdentityPatron`.
+When `VALID_DOMAIN_LAST_VISITED` indicates the visitor hasn't visited a catalog page in 30+ minutes, the Header Component [deletes several cookies](https://github.com/NYPL/dgx-header-component/blob/a652d44c416f1e677687e2e2044404f9a7ddf35c/src/utils/encoreCatalogLogOutTimer.js#L78-L80):

+ * `PAT_LOGGED_IN` must be deleted to ensure the catalog doesn't mistake a user as being logged in (i.e. avoid the login-to-search bug)
+ * `VALID_DOMAIN_LAST_VISITED` must be deleted to ensure subsequent logins don't mistake an old value of `VALID_DOMAIN_LAST_VISITED` for a new, valid one(which would likely cause the user to be immediately logged out)
+ * `nyplIdentityPatron` must be deleted so that the Header Component login state matches the catalog's

 It also creates a hidden iframe that loads `https://browse.nypl.org/iii/encore/logoutFilterRedirect?suite=def` to ensure Encore (and by extension the Classic Catalog) fully terminate the user's session.
+It's not entirely certain this is necessary, but the catalogs have been observed retaining some sense of login state when only `PAT_LOGGED_IN` is deleted.

 \* Note that `VALID_DOMAIN_LAST_VISITED` *may* be created on non-catalog pages in one case: The user appears to be logged in but does not have a `VALID_DOMAIN_LAST_VISITED` cookie.
 This can only** arise when the user logs in with a `redirect_uri` that is not a catalog page.
 When logging in with a catalog page `redirect_uri`, `VALID_DOMAIN_LAST_VISITED` is set immediately after login.
 If a non-catalog page is specified as `redirect_uri`, the landing page will invoke Header Component code that will see the new `PAT_LOGGED_IN` cookie, but not see an attendant `VALID_DOMAIN_LAST_VISITED` cookie.
 If we accept that this can only arise when a non-catalog page is used in a login redirect, we must must immediately create `VALID_DOMAIN_LAST_VISITED` to ensure that timestamp represents the actual log in time as closely as possible.
 [Overall, it may be simpler to think about the rules around `VALID_DOMAIN_LAST_VISITED` as: It's created any time the user is logged in and it doesn't exist; It's *updated* any time the user is on a catalog page.]